LEMONTREE-Land-Ecosystem-Models/global_subdaily_gpp/README.md

 * The timescale in the output files gives the **local time** for each cell.

+### Implementation of P Model calculations

+The modelling is implemented using the `global_subdaily_gpp.py` Python script using `xarray` for data loading and handling and `pyrealm` for running the P Model calculations.
+The `global_subdaily_gpp.pbs.sh` shell script is used to run an array job on the Imperial HPC, allowing different groups of longitudinal bands to be run on different nodes in parallel.
+See the documentation in the Python script for details of the options used in running these jobs.

 ### Validation

-The following commands are used to run the global models for the individual longitudinal bands containing test data for 7 sites.
-The odd job array specification is simply being used to submit an array job with only one subjob to target these test sites.
+The following commands are used to run the global models for the individual longitudinal bands containing test data for 7 Fluxnet sites where subdaily models have been run using Giulia's original code.
+The odd job array specification is simply being used to submit an array job with only one subjob to run the specific longitudinal bands containing these test sites.

 ``` sh
 qsub -J 163-164:2 -v WRITE_PMODEL_INPUTS=TRUE,N_LON_SLICES=720 global_subdaily_models.pbs.sh